 The manipulation of layered three dimensional forms has recently become the main focus of my work.
 I mark, layer, crease ,drape, stack and stitch textiles to create 3 dimensional art quilts, structures and assemblages and allow gravity to determine their final forms.

 I also make flat wall hung art quilts, the subject of which is most often influenced by matters of social conscience.
-They often have emotive or unsettling themes and hold messages which are intended to provoke a strong reaction.
+They often have emotive or unsettling themes and hold messages which are intended to evoke a strong reaction.

-My process is intuitive, led by thoughts and an internal dialogue, rather than the vision of a finished piece.
+My process is intuitive, led by thought and an internal monologue, rather than a vision of a finished piece.
 By working in on open ended explorations I manipulate and transform textiles into sculptured forms or wall art.
 I like to surprise the viewer, challenging them to question what they see, whether it be the subject of the piece or that textiles have been used in unusual ways.

 I am not a person that naturally rests.
 My mind is always active, buzzing with ideas which I try to capture before they fly away.
 I keep many notepads, covered with scribbled notes and sketches as reminders of potential ideas along with other collected ephemera.
 I use the walls of my studio much like the pages in a huge sketchbook or journal.
 To some they seem chaotic, but to me they are the place where my thoughts evolve and become transformed into reality.